rafael-santiago/eutherpe/doc/MANUAL-EN.md

 ## A sympathetic slooth

-In plenty of operations you will face a sympathetic slooth ask you to wait.
+During plenty of operations you will face a sympathetic slooth ask you to wait.
 Do not be afraid of and just wait it :sleeping:.
 Take a look at **Figure 16** :sweat_smile:!

 ![The sympathetic slooth](figures/eus-pt-br-sympathetic-wait-slooth.png)